University College Birmingham Statement of General Policy

 - Do not use equipment that you suspect is faulty.
 Report it immediately and do not attempt to operate it until approval has been given to do so.

-- Sound the nearest fire alarm.
+- Sound the nearest fire alarm using the red fire alarm call point.

 - If it is not possible to sound the alarm, report the fire to a member of staff.